 Above left: A typical pastoral view along the Blue Ridge Parkway.

-Above center: Looks like fun, huh?
+Above right: Looks like fun, huh?

-Above right: A National Park Service farmstead along the Blue Ridge Parkway,
+Left: A National Park Service farmstead along the Blue Ridge Parkway,

-discovered, he's actually the Parkway Superintendent – and a really nice guy.
+hick.
+But as I discovered, he's actually the Parkway Superintendent – and a really nice guy.